In today’s digital age, businesses are bursting with data. This data guides everything that happens in your company.

 8. Keep Your KMS Safe & Secure

-A knowledge management system is meant to store your business information safely, with little to no risk of data leak.
+A knowledge management system is meant to store your business information safely, with little to no risk of a data leak.

 Making every article or page accessible to everyone can pose a threat to your organization in more ways than you can imagine.
 That’s why data security is critical.

 You can apply rule sets pertaining to the viewing device, user group, member group, and more to all folders, pages, or even specific sections of your KMS, and control which sections are displayed and hidden from readers.